Talenteddolly/ContentCraft-Hub/Setup-Guide-Color-Scheme/Github-Pages-Deployment.md

 ### **Step 3: Edit `package.json` Scripts**

-In the `package.json` file, update the scripts section to include deploy commands:
+In the `package.json` file, add or update the scripts section to include deploy commands.
+This automates the build and deploy process.

 ```json
 "scripts": {